kyma-project/nats-manager/docs/contributor/governance.md

 # Governance

-Some quality aspects are covered by automated verification, so you must locally execute tooling before a commitment.
+Some quality aspects are covered by automated verification, so you must locally execute tooling before a commit.
 This document guides you through the development flow.

 ## Modifying the API definitions